Dakes/WaniKaniCommunityMnemonics2/README.md

 `mnemType = m/r` (Meaning/Reading)
 `mnemIndex = 0` (The nth of your mnemonics.
 1 for second one. )
 `mnem = "Your very creative Mnemonic" / "Or a correction of an existing mnemonic"`
+If you use a "!" as the Mnemonic it becomes a request.
 #### vote
 `exec = vote`
 `item = 林`